Psy-Fer/interARTIC/README.md

 # Updating interARTIC

-To update interARTIC to the latest version, simply delete the directory containing the old interARTIC binaries and obtain the latest version by following the same steps under installation above.
+To update interARTIC to the latest version, simply delete the directory containing the old interARTIC binaries and obtain the latest version by following the same steps under setting up above.

 # Acknowledgement